louisvarley/mbiiez/README.md

 The wrapper acts as both a CLI (Command Line Interface) as well as a Web GUI for managing instances.

 In a sense, you should not need to edit server configs, RTV/RTM configs, understand installing any of the components needed to run an MBII server.
 Using the WebGUI to manage everything instead and basic JSON config files.

-## August 2021 Update + Additional Notes

-Fixed a bug in the code which would not tell you when log file was not created within 10 seconds (indicating the server didnt start) I don't have a full install setup to properly test

-Additional issue i've noticed on a few installs, installation creates a path like so ```/opt/openjk/MBII/MBII``` with some of the files being here rather than merely ```/opt/openjk/MBII/MBII```

-i've added a line to install to move them but if you get issues, check any files are moved to their correct places

-Corrected where the MBII.zip extracts to the /opt/openjk folder instead of the /opt/openjk/MBII.

 ## V1.7.2+ of MBII